 According to the Mayo Clinic, Ocular rosacea is most common in people between the ages of 30 and 50.
-It's also most common in people with another form of rosacea.
+It's also most common in people who have another form of rosacea.
 There is no cure, and you might find it improves and then returns with a vengeance.
+That's normal.

 Visine Won't Help

 One of the first things my ophthalmologist told me was to stop using Visine and similar anti-redness eye drops.
 While the eye drops may reduce redness, it's not going to help with the irritation.
 It's not going to help your symptoms.

 One of the causes of ocular rosacea involves blocked oil glands within the eyelid.
 Your tears are a mix of water, mucus, and oil, and when your oil ducts become clogged, your eye is no longer getting the proper lubrication.
 Water evaporates quickly, so your eye lid has nothing to help it glide over the surface of the eye, thus the scratchy feeling.

 An oil-based eye drop for ocular rosacea is critical.
 You need an eye drop that will add oil to your tears, giving your eye long-lasting lubrication.
 You want drops designed for dry eye symptoms; gel drops or gel ointments are ideal.